Those Magnificent Men in Their Flying Machines: Plot

 A brief narration outlines man's first attempts to fly since the Stone Age, seen with footage from the silent film era, and man being represented by a "test pilot" encountering periodic misfortune in his attempts.

 In 1910, British newspaper magnate Lord Rawnsley forbids his would-be aviatrix daughter, ardent suffragette Patricia, to fly.
-Richard Mays, a young army officer and Patricia's fiancé, conceives the idea of an air race from London to Paris to advance the cause of British aviation and his career.
+Richard Mays, a young officer in the Coldstream Guards and Patricia's fiancé, conceives the idea of an air race from London to Paris to advance the cause of British aviation and his career.
 With Patricia's support, he persuades Lord Rawnsley to sponsor the race as a publicity stunt for his newspaper.

 Rawnsley announces the event to the press, and invitations are sent to leading aviators all over the world.
 Dozens of participants arrive at the airfield at the Brookley Motor Racing Track, where the fliers make practice runs in the days before the race.
 A wildly disparate international assembly of aviators begins rubbing shoulders with each other: Prussian officer Colonel Manfred von Holstein, who becomes the victim of Frenchman Pierre Dubois' various pranks; the impetuous Italian Count Emilio Ponticelli; the unscrupulous British baronet Sir Percy Ware-Armitage, aided by his bullied servant, Courtney; Japanese naval officer Yamamoto; and the rugged American cowboy Orvil Newton.

 As the teams test their aircraft in the days before the race, Newton and Patricia meet and become romantically interested in each other.
 Mays becomes jealous, sparking a fierce rivalry between Newton and Mays for Patricia's hand.
 At a celebration in Dover, Patricia convinces Newton to take her flying, and they race back to the airfield, followed by Mays and her father, who are intent on stopping them.
 Not long after taking off, one of the struts on the plane breaks, and Patricia has to fly while Newton repairs it with his belt.
 When Newton lands, Rawnsley throws him out of the race.
 Patricia apologises to Newton, and Rawnsley gives in after she threatens to start an international incident.
 Meanwhile, insulted by the French team's mockery, Holstein challenges Dubois to a duel.
 Dubois agrees and opts for gas balloons and blunderbusses.
 Both balloons and their pilots end up in the filthy waters of the adjacent sewage farm.